Karen Gillan, Pom Klementieff, And Elizabeth Debicki Talk Guardians Of The Galaxy Vol. 2 #GOTGVol2Event

 Female power!
 Still can’t believe that we had the chance to sit down with Karen Gillan (“Nebula”), Pom Klementieff (“Mantis”) AND Elizabeth Debicki (“Ayesha”) from Guardians of the Galaxy Vol. 2.
 I mean – what an interview!
-The sequel definitely brought more feminine energy to the big screen – whether it was from the soft-spoken and innocent Mantis or the all knowing and perfectly-imperfect Ayesha.
+The sequel definitely brought more feminine energy to the big screen.
+From the soft-spoken and innocent Mantis from Guardians of the Galaxy or the all knowing and perfectly-imperfect Ayesha.
 I thought they balanced each other out!
-But all those on screen battles were just for show because in real life this trio were great friends who all had one thing in common, a true love for the Guardians.
+But all those on screen battles were just for show.
+In real life, this trio were great friends who had one thing in common, a true love for the Guardians.

-Each character has their own unique look which was truly part of their storyline.
+Each character, from Nebula to Mantis from Guardians of the Galaxy, has their own unique look which was truly part of their storyline.
 After all, would Nebula BE Nebula without her physical design?
 I’m not so sure.
 Karen admitted that when she rehearsed without all her makeup on, she didn’t feel her full force!

 It’s kind of intense and slightly claustrophobic and it definitely becomes part of my ritual, in terms of like getting into character.
 Like one time I did a rehearsal without the makeup and I did not feel like her at all, so it’s sort of becomes a vital part of the process for me which is kind of cool.